 1.)
 Request your high school to submit an official high school transcript with the A+ designation seal (first semester at MACC only).

 2.)
-In addition, transfer students must submit an official copy of all college work completed.
+In addition, all students must submit an official copy of all college work completed including coursework taken as dual credit.
 All college transcripts must be evaluated.

 4.)
 Submit additional information if requested by the Financial Aid Office.
 This may include, but is not limited to, additional worksheets and tax forms.

 5.)
 Enroll and attend full-time in courses required for your degree.
 (Full-time is defined as twelve (12) credit hours for fall and spring semesters and six (6) credit hours for the summer semester).
 Full-time status will be determined by the enrolled and attended hours at the conclusion of the last day to drop with a 100% refund based on the program of study in which the student is enrolled (which is the end of the second week of the regular fall or spring 16 week semester, or the equivalent ratio of other sessions).

 6.)
 Enroll in a program of study leading to a Certificate or Associate Degree at MACC.

 1.)
 Enroll, attend, AND COMPLETE full-time in courses required for your degree.
 Full-time status will be determined by the enrolled and attended hours at the conclusion of the last day to drop with a 100% refund based on the program of study in which the student is enrolled (which is the end of the second week of the regular fall or spring 16 week semester, or the equivalent ratio of other sessions).